LayersOfAbstraction/LayersOfAbstraction.github.io/_posts/0001-01-14-AttachGatsbySSGToWebsite_p2.md

 We are fixing it the page regardless of where user scrolls.
 Keep in mind inside MenuIcon we are setting the z-index value at 999 so when the sidebar is toggled open, the hamburger icon will wrap over it.

-The first-child is creating the first bar while nth-child(2) and nth-child(2) donote the 2nd and third hamburger bars.
+The first-child is creating the first bar while nth-child(2) and nth-child(2) are the 2nd and third hamburger bars of the icon.

 The transform property is holding instructions for the bars to turn into an x shape upon the user clicking it.